tfsec/tfsec.github.io/_docs/aws/cloudfront/enable-waf.md

 ---
+title: aws-cloudfront-enable-waf
-title: CloudFront distribution does not have a WAF in front.
+description: CloudFront distribution does not have a WAF in front.
 shortcode: aws-cloudfront-enable-waf
 legacy: AWS045
 summary: CloudFront distribution does not have a WAF in front.